codercodingthecode/time-picker-io/README.md

 An accessible and customisable React TimePicker.

-This is an opinionated, simplified fork of [rc-time-picker](https://react-component.github.io/time-picker/) with the following changes:
+This is a simplified fork of [rc-time-picker](https://react-component.github.io/time-picker/) with the following changes:

 ### Styling

-- very minimal styling (see [codesandbox](https://codesandbox.io/s/styled-time-picker-13h6y) for example of how we're using it in our app)
 - uses styled components instead of less
 - uses flexbox for columns instead of floating & fixed widths
 - the panel now expands inline instead of popping above the content
 - in collapsed state the element is now a div (instead of an input).
 AM/PM is separated so it can be styled independently: